-Jean-Luc Schaffhauser is Alsatian.
-Born in 1955, he was an auxiliary philosophy professor at the age of 19.
-He quit teaching at 23 years of age.
+Jean-Luc Schaffhauser is from Alsace.
+Born in 1955, he became a philosophy teacher at the age of 19 but left teaching four years later.

-Up until 1992, Jean-Luc Schaffhauser was in charge of environmental and energetic policies, as well as the local and territorial development of the entire Alsace Region.
+He was then parliamentary attaché to Marcel Rudloff, senator, mayor of Strasbourg and president of the regional Council of Alsace.
+Until 1992, Jean-Luc Schaffhauser was in charge of environmental and energy policies, and was involved in the local and territorial development of the entire Alsace Region.

-In 1986, Jean-Luc Schaffhauser was one of the founding members of IRCOD (Alsace Regional Institute for Development Cooperation), an organisation that carries out help & development with certain countries, in particular Africa.
-He was in fact IRCOD’s first president.
+In 1986, Jean-Luc Schaffhauser became chairman and one of the founding members of IRCOD (the Alsace Regional Institute for Development Cooperation), an organisation devoted to aid and development, especially in Africa.

-As part as his responsibilities for the “Cooperation of European Regions”, Jean-Luc Schaffhauser visited Central Europe before the fall of the Berlin wall, and promoted the emergence of a forum of coordination concerning these countries, using his friend’s (Rocco Buttiglione) advice, who was an adviser for Eastern Countries in Saint-Siège (Holy See).
+As part as his responsibilities for cooperation between European regions, Jean-Luc Schaffhauser visited Central Europe before the fall of the Berlin wall and promoted the emergence of a forum of coordination between these countries, on the advice of his friend Rocco Buttiglione, then himself an adviser to the Holy See.

-When the wall came down, he was elected President of the European Democratic Forum, in the name of the Central European Presidents, by the President of the Republic of Hungary, and all the representatives of Eastern governments.
-He became the European Academy’s President, which regroups the leaders of grand European Foundations to work on the states’ strategic questions: Energy, Defence, and Immigration.
-He travelled to Russia in 1991 to engage a dialogue with the Vatican and the Orthodox Church.
+When the wall came down, Jean-Luc Schaffhauser was elected President of the European Democratic Forum, to bring together the presidents of Central European countries.
+He became president of the European Academy, which gathers together the leaders of foundations from all over Europe to work on strategic questions: energy, defence and Immigration.
+He travelled to Russia in 1991 to engage a dialogue between the Holy See and the Orthodox Church.

-In 1992, Jean-Luc Schaffhauser left the public service to become an independent consultant and corporate director.
-He worked for different companies, by delocalising them to Europe, Africa & Asia.
-He worked from 2000 till 2008 for Dassault civil & military aviation.
-He is a consultant for PDM, a program for the decentralisation of the World Bank in Africa and Asia and consultant of an investment fund.
+In 1992, Jean-Luc Schaffhauser left public service to become an independent consultant and corporate director.
+He worked for different companies – from 2000 till 2008 for Dassault civil & military aviation; as a consultant for PDM, a program for the decentralisation of the World Bank in Africa and Asia; and as consultant to an investment fund.

-In 2004 he was made responsible by the French government, to engage a Franco-Russian dialogue concerning energy efficiency, in Russia, the country where he was also a consultant for Dassault and Total.
+In 2004 he was appointed by the French government, to organise a Franco-Russian dialogue on energy efficiency in Russia, the country where he was also a consultant for Dassault and Total.

-In 2007 he retired from all his different activities to devote his energy in to the analysis of the European financial and economic crises and published several collective publications within the CAPEC (Crises, Analyses, Propositions, Experimentations, Communication) foundation, as well as other social and economic articles.
-Since September 2012, he has taken back up his activities as an international independent Consultant.
+In 2007 he retired from all his various activities to devote his energy in to the analysis of the European financial and economic crises.
+He published several collective works within CAPEC (Crises, Analyses, Propositions, Experimentations, Communication) foundation, as well as other social and economic articles.
+The books include “Crise financière, stop ou encore (“Financial crisis, stop or continue”, September 2009) and “Relance par le pouvoir d’achat et l’investissement” (“Relaunch through purchasing power & Investments”) (with Alain d’Iribarne,, January 2011).
+Since September 2012, he has again up his activities as an international independent consultant.

-In 2014, Jean-Luc Schaffhauser committed himself within the political movement “Rassemblement Bleu Marine”, a political structure gathering several political sovereign and patriot parties around Marine Le Pen.
-He constructed and led the Strasbourg Bleu Marine list for the Strasbourg municipal elections, obtaining two elected representatives for Strasbourg’s municipal council.
+In 2014, Jean-Luc Schaffhauser joined the political movement “Rassemblement Bleu Marine”, a political structure which includes several political sovereignist and patriotic parties under the patronage of Marine Le Pen.
+He set up and led the Strasbourg Bleu Marine list for the Strasbourg municipal elections, obtaining two elected representatives for Strasbourg’s municipal council.

 He was elected a Member of the European Parliament in May 2014.